 - Two occur in Julie & Julia: The first when Julia Child (Meryl Streep) is removing pasta from a pan, remarking to her husband that "These damn things are as hot as a stiff cock!"
 The second, is later in the film; her husband Paul (Stanley Tucci) is consoling her over a failed book deal, with the style and gravitas one would expect from a diplomat - until he concludes with a heartfelt "Fuck them."

 - Daniel Craig's character in Munich: "Don't fuck with the Jews."

 - Bill Cosby - a famously clean comedian - uses one in one of his most famous routines.
 From Bill Cosby: Himself:I said to a guy, "Tell me, what is it about cocaine that makes it so wonderful," and he said, "Because it intensifies your personality."
 I said, "Yes, but what if you're an asshole?"

 - Repo!
 The Genetic Opera: "You cannot control me father; Daddy's girl's a fucking monster!"

 - In Date Night, Phil (Steve Carell) gets more and more tired of looking at the perpetually shirtless Mark Wahlberg.
 While asking him for some assistance before the climax, he ends by tearfully saying "And would you please, for the love of god, put on a fucking shirt?"

-- The theatrical trailer for Inside And Out has FUCK BARBRA STREISAND!
+- The theatrical trailer for In & Out has FUCK BARBRA STREISAND!

 - Some versions change this to "Blimey, he cleared it!", or just "Cleared it", annoyingly.